PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 with it rather than being unable to understand it fully.

-> This is a fair point -- I have added a number of references throughout, and now start with a discussion that is grounded in ecology (networks, then the parallels with SDMs, then switching into machine learning).
+> This is a fair point -- I have added a number of references throughout, and now start with an introduction grounded in ecology (networks, then the parallels with SDMs, then switching into machine learning).
 Following the revisions to the code, the text has been updated in ways that I think will clarify what exactly has been done.

 More broadly, I encourage the author to introduce a broader, more engaging opening that bring in the motivation for the work (see R3's comments on this in